Vienna gets snow every year (at least it has since 1953), ranging from 2cm to over 2m of the stuff.

 If that sounds a little disappointing, remember that it might have snowed just before or just after.
 So you have a better chance of experiencing a white Christmas period than these numbers suggest.

-Also, console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
-Although I will say that the Vienna woods, the city parks and the seasonal markets do look quite wonderful coated in fresh snow.
+Console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
+Although I will say that the Vienna woods, the city parks and the seasonal markets do look quite wonderful coated in fresh white.
 Bah humbug!

 Of course, there is one promising option for those desperate to find snow – there’s a set of small hills nearby which have been known to attract the odd snowflake.
 You might have heard of the Alps.
 The closest mountains are just a day trip away by car or public transport.